-(a) the holder of an office to which authority has been-:

-(a) delegated by the University Senate in relation to the management of matters pertaining to staff employment, performance and/or conduct; or

-(b) the holder of an office to which authority has been delegated assigned under a relevant University policy or Code of Conduct, including the University's Policy on Reporting Corruption,

-Maladministration or Serious and Substantial wasteWaste of Money and the Code of Conduct for Responsible Research Practice.
+- (a) the holder of an office to which authority has been delegated by the University Senate in relation to the management of matters pertaining to staff employment, performance and/or conduct; or - (b) the holder of an office to which authority has been delegated under a relevant University policy or Code of Conduct, including the University's Policy on Reporting Corruption, Maladministration or Serious and Substantial waste of Money and the Code of Conduct for Responsible Research Practice.

-Delegated Officer (Staffing) means the Director.
-Human Resources (who has a standing appointment as Delegated Officer (Staffing)) and such other person or persons as may be appointed by the Vice-Chancellor to exercise the functions of Delegated Officer (Staffing) under this Agreement from time to time.
+Delegated Officer (Staffing) means the Director Human Resources and such other person or persons appointed by the Vice-Chancellor to exercise the functions of Delegated Officer (Staffing) under this Agreement from time to time.